How Long Do Solar Panels Last in Australia? Degradation Explained

 • Thermal cycling: When temperatures fluctuate, particularly between daytime and night-time (but also during rain and cloud-cover), materials will expand and contract accordingly.
 These temperature changes are called thermal cycles and, over time, this process will put strain between joins and cause slow deterioration.

-• Wind: wind, while helping panels stay cooler during hot days for greater efficiency, are a double edge-sword in that they can cause panels to flex, resulting in damage over time
+• Wind: While helping panels stay cooler during hot days for greater efficiency, wind can also be a double-edged sword in that it can cause panels to flex, resulting in damage over time.

 • Humidity: In frequently hot and humid environments such as the Northern Territory and Queensland, the moisture and ambient temperature from the environment may lead to electrochemical reactions that can result in corrosion and electrical deterioration.
 It can also cause the adhesive to fail in particularly cheap panels.